TheSoftwareHouse/serverless-boilerplate/README.md

 - fill all information
 - npm run dev

-Tu run `serverless-step-functions-local` you need to have installed java!
+Tu run `serverless-step-functions-local` you need to run your docker service with command:

+``docker-compose up``

 ##